pkErbynn/advanced-css-and-sass/README.md

 ## Positioning schemes
 - Normal flow:
     - relative position by default
     - not floated
     - not absolutely positioned
     - elements being in normal flow, laid out according to their code/source order
 - Float:
     - element removed from the normal flow
     - text and inline elements will **wrap around the floated element**
-    - container's heigt not adjusted, fixed with clear-fix
+    - container's height not adjusted, fixed with clear-fix
     - float = right or left
 - Absolute:
     - element removed from the normal flow
     - no impact on surrounding elements
     - top, bottom, right, left to offset from relative element
     - absolute / fixed
     - can overlap and form stack.....z-index arranges that

 ## CSS architecture, components and BEM